hexplor/grav-plugin-latest-tweets/README.md

 latest-tweets-php-o-auth by andrewbiggart
 https://github.com/andrewbiggart/latest-tweets-php-o-auth

-I was orginally using Pixel Acres script (http://f6design.com/journal/2010/10/07/display-recent-twitter-tweets-using-php/).
+Orginally using Pixel Acres script (http://f6design.com/journal/2010/10/07/display-recent-twitter-tweets-using-php/).
 But since Twitter has retired API v1.0, the script no longer worked because it didn't include authentication.
 I have now modified the script to include authentication using API v1.1.

-The hashtag/username parsing in my example is from Get Twitter Tweets (http://snipplr.com/view/16221/get-twitter-tweets/) by gripnrip (http://snipplr.com/users/gripnrip/).
+The hashtag/username parsing in andrewbiggart example is from Get Twitter Tweets (http://snipplr.com/view/16221/get-twitter-tweets/) by gripnrip (http://snipplr.com/users/gripnrip/).

-My RSS parsing is based on replies in the forum discussion "embedding twitter tweets" on the Boagworld website. (http://boagworld.com/forum/comments.php?DiscussionID=4639)
+andrewbiggart RSS parsing is based on replies in the forum discussion "embedding twitter tweets" on the Boagworld website. (http://boagworld.com/forum/comments.php?DiscussionID=4639)

-The file caching is based on the AddedBytes article "Caching output in PHP". (http://www.addedbytes.com/articles/for-beginners/output-caching-for-beginners/)

 Authentication with Twitter uses twitteroauth. (https://github.com/abraham/twitteroauth)